tjd45/scrollytelling/README.md

 - **Link**: The link force pushes linked nodes together or apart according to the desired link distance.
 The strength of the force is proportional to the difference between the linked nodes’ distance and the target distance, similar to a spring force.
 - **Centering**: The centering force translates nodes uniformly so that the mean position of all nodes (the center of mass if all nodes have equal weight) is at the given position ⟨x,y⟩.
 This force modifies the positions of nodes on each application; it does not modify velocities, as doing so would typically cause the nodes to overshoot and oscillate around the desired center.
 This force helps keeps nodes in the center of the viewport, and unlike the positioning force, it does not distort their relative positions.

 Now, we need a way to see our nodes and links.
 Nothing too surprising here - we are going to create line edge marks and circle node marks.
 These will be added to the svg using the `enter()` join.
-We will set the edges as thin grey lines and the nodes as blue circles with a thin black edge.
+We will set the edges as thin grey lines and the nodes as green circles with a thin black edge.
 You may notice we are doing something a little different here - we are storing our nodes and edges inside `g` elements.
 This means that edgeMarks points to the `g` element, not the edges, so we will need to be careful when we select them.
 It has a big payoff later.

 Just for fun, we will set the colors using a few different methods:
 - named color: "grey"
-- rgb: "rgb(0, 145, 242)"
+- rgb: "rgb(0, 100, 0)"
 - hex: "#000000"

 ```javascript